WilhelmOks/JoyRant/README.md

 ✅ Handling embedded links to other rants and external websites

-✅ Showing images in zoomable fullscreen
+✅ Showing images and gifs in zoomable fullscreen

-✅ Showing gifs and playing their animation

 ✅ Create/Edit/Delete rant